Edited by: Keri Stooksbury

 Typical Economy Cost: Approximately $89

-I’ve been wanted to try American Airlines’ business class product for a while.
+I’ve been wanting to try American Airlines’ business class product for a while.
 While I wouldn’t necessarily take the gamble and pull my hair out trying to search for award availability on one of their international flights, I was more than happy to try my hand at a domestic flight.

 While most people know that American Airlines has a premium transcontinental product, known as Flagship First and Flagship Business, what they might not know is that American Airlines periodically flies their long-haul aircraft between their domestic hubs.